 Rogaine Side Effects

-It’s very important that people know that using Rogaine and other hair loss products that contain minoxidil can result in potentially serious side effects.
-These range from fairly minor problems, like a change in the texture or color of hair, dermatitis, and dandruff, to more serious issues, such as dizziness, headaches, swelling, and even accelerated heartbeat and chest pain.
+People must know that using Rogaine and other hair loss products that contain minoxidil can result in potentially dangerous side effects.
+These range from relatively minor problems, like a change in the texture or color of hair, dermatitis, and dandruff, to more severe issues, such as dizziness, headaches, swelling, and even accelerated heartbeat and chest pain.

 Developed By a Scientist

 Dr. Hal Weitzbuch developed JuveTress after seeing the effects that hair loss had on many of his clients.
 It can cause extreme emotional duress, and he saw this firsthand.
 As a result, he became committed to finding a safe, natural, and effective alternative to minoxidil.

 Dr. Weitzbuch is an expert in hair loss, has written articles published in several highly respected medical journals.
 He earned his medical degree from the world-renowned Chicago Medical School, and he has practiced cosmetic and aesthetic surgery for several years.
 His mission is to help people restore their hair with products backed by substantial scientific evidence.